Mario54/smooch-parse-cloud/README.md

 	|- main.js
 ```

 To use the `smooch/smooch.js` module, you will have to modify the entry point of your application, `main.js`.
+First, you need to `require` the file, and pass your Smooch key id and secret used to sign JWTs.
+You can get the `Key Id` and `Secret` from the Settings tab of the [Smooch dashboard](https://app.smooch.io).

 ```javascript
 // main.js